awsugblr/awsugblr/src/pages/blog/2019-09-10-sep-2019-meetup-machine-learning-on-kubernetes-using-kubeflow.md

 ---
 Mark you calendar for 17th Sep 2019 6:30pm to 8:30pm!

 [AWS User Group Bengaluru](https://www.awsugblr.in) & [Cloud Native Computing Foundation](https://www.cncf.io/) are super thrilled in joining hands to host Sep 2019 meetup with our expert speaker [Arun Gupta](https://aws.amazon.com/developer/community/evangelists/arun-gupta/), Principal Technologist, Amazon Web Services.
-[EagleView](https://www.eagleview.com/) is all set to host us in their new premise, Piritech Park, Bellandur, Bengaluru.
+[EagleView](https://www.eagleview.com/) is all set to host us in their new premises at Piritech Park, Bellandur, Bengaluru.

 ### Agenda: